 Following marriages are irregular: –

 - A marriage with a woman undergoing iddat.

-- A marriage prohibited by reason of difference of religion.
+- A marriage is prohibited by reason of a difference in religion.

 - A marriage with two sisters.

 - A marriage with the fifth wife in the presence of existing four wives.

 Temporary marriage is called “Muta” and these are muta marriages for a fixed duration or for a definite period.
 The literal meaning of muta is enjoyment or use.
 Shia School recognizes this type of muta marriage and Sunni School treats it as void.

 The conclusion is that Muslim Marriage(Nikah) is a civil contract having an element of worship too.
 It can be classified into permanent and temporary marriages.
 Only Shia Law recognizes temporary marriages.
 Sunni Law classifies this institution into three types (valid, void, and irregular) out of which irregular one is not recognized under Shia Law.

 You can find us here for our future notes/articles/cases: https://blog.feedspot.com/legal_law_blogs/